-- Why do we need DAGs?

-- Short- Need to know

-- Analyzing a DAG (with examples)

-- Daggity- the "easy way" to draw and analyze a DAG

-- Practice drawing your own DAGs, discussion
+- Why do we need to use DAGs in epidemiology? - Short- Need to know - Analyzing DAGs (with exercises and discussion) - Daggity- the "easy way" to draw and analyze a DAG - Practice drawing your own DAGs, discussion

-WHY DO WE NEED DAGS?
+WHY DO WE NEED TO USE DAGS?